steps to elevate your self-published book

-One of my newsletter subscribers subscribers sent me an unsolicited copy of his self-published nonfiction book.
-He included a note asking me to review it on Amazon.
+One of my newsletter subscribers sent me his self-published nonfiction book with a note asking me to review it on Amazon.

-He didn’t ask me if I’d review it before mailing the book.
-I wish he had, because it’s not the type of book I read, so I’m not qualified to review it.
+He should have.
+It’s not the type of book I read, so I’m not qualified to review it.

 But there I was, holding a book that was part memoir, part rant, and all awful.